-- The City Council usually adopts the budget at it's first regular meeting in June following a public hearing. - City Council action is limited in making changes from the Approved Budget: - Increase up to 10% within a fund. - If over 10% must re-publish and re-convene the Budget Committee. - The City Council sets appropriations via resolution.
+- The City Council adopts the budget at a regular meeting in June following a public hearing. - City Council action is limited in making changes from the Approved Budget: - Increase up to 10% within a fund. - If over 10% must re-publish and re-convene the Budget Committee. - The City Council sets appropriations via resolution.